- Marianne Alto is a Victoria City Councillor and Capital Regional District Director.

-Since 1996, Marianne has been principal at Azimuth Research and Consulting, a firm specializing in outcome-based organizational change, facilitation, strategic planning, project management and research, and a member of the Chamber of Commerce.
+Since 1996, Marianne has been principal at Azimuth Research and Consulting, a firm specializing in outcome-based organizational change, facilitation, strategic planning, project management and research, and an occasional member of the Chamber of Commerce.

 - Marianne is the proud mom of sons Benjamin and Pasha, and in 2003 married her partner of 16 years.